BettercareHealth/bettercare/facilitators-guide/fg-6.md

 Birth Defects: 7 CPD points at level 2i

 Please contact the Perinatal Education Programme for more information about CPD points.

-## Arranging a certificate-handover ceremony

-Once your group has completed the course and has passed the exam, you may want to have a certificate-handover ceremony to honour the graduates.
-This will help to reward those who have put in many hours of hard work, and to motivate other members of staff to continue their education.

-You will probably need to arrange for snacks and guests.
-You can print out the certificates that the group members received when they passed the exams, and have an official handover ceremony.
-The ceremony doesn’t have to be fancy or time-consuming – a simple handover and public acknowledgement during a morning or lunch break should be fine.

-## Photographs

-We would love to feature photographs of your groups on our website – you can send photos of your group during your weekly sessions, while doing skills workshops, or at the certificate-handover ceremony that you may have, and we will add them to our website.
-Please email photographs with captions to info@bettercare.co.za, with your name and contact phone number.

-## Updating the course material

-Bettercare learning materials are regularly updated to keep up with developments and changes in healthcare.
-Feedback from participants helps us to continuously improve our learning material.
-You can help by letting us know about factual or language errors, sections that are difficult to understand, and by suggesting additions or improvements to the contents.
-Please send any comments or suggestions to info@bettercare.co.za.